 Looking after your mental health

 When it comes to looking after ourselves, we pay attention to our:

 - body & mind at the same time (mind-body).

-There are various ways of looking after your mental health and taking care of yourself, during your day-to-day activities and during guided health or fitness activities, such as a good night’s rest or doing workouts.
+There are various ways of looking after your mental health and taking care of yourself, for example, during your day-to-day activities and guided health or fitness activities, such as a good night’s rest or workouts.

 Doing the things that relax you has a positive effect on your mental health.
 They restore your balance.
 Gardening, taking a hot shower, cooking, or listening to music can be therapeutic activities, but what gives you comfort and energy remains something personal.
 It’s good to keep that in mind.

 When restorative practices don’t or no longer work for you